slackapi/slack-health-score/.github/contributing.md

 ### Bug Reports and Fixes :bug:

 - If you find a bug, please [create a new issue](https://github.com/slackapi/slack-health-score/issues/new).
-Fill out the "Bug Report" section of the issue template.
+Complete the ‘Bug Report’ section of the issue template.
 Even if an Issue is closed, feel free to comment and add details, it will still be reviewed.
 - Issues that have already been identified as a bug (note: able to reproduce) will be labelled `bug`.
 - If you'd like to submit a fix for a bug, [send a Pull Request](#creating_a_pull_request) and mention the Issue number.